danq24/PSI-Numerical-Methods-2025/session-01/README.md

 https://swcarpentry.github.io/git-novice/
 Again, for Windows, they suggest using "Git for Windows", but it would be better if you can install "Windows Subsystem for Linux".

+## Text editor

+We are going to write code in the Julia language.
+Like most programming languages, Julia is written in plain text files.

+Many different text editors are available, from the very simple (and old-school) ("nano"), to classic programmer favourites ("vim" and "emacs"), to newer options like "VSCode" (https://code.visualstudio.com/download)

+As an alternative to writing text files, we may also use the Jupyter notebook system for interactive computing.
+More on this later!

-** Environment
+## Environment

-Today, we will try to get everyone set up to use Julia, Git, and Bash on their personal laptop computers.
+Today, we will try to get everyone set up to use Julia, Git, Bash, and an editor on their personal laptop computers.
 If this does not work, do not worry!
 We have a backup option: the Symmetry cluster/supercomputer is available to all Perimeter Institute folks.  *However*, Symmetry has been down for the last month and is not yet back in service!
 (Mondays, am I right?)